-1) Have an outline
+1) Start with an outline

-- What is my overall purpose?
+- What is the overall purpose of this video?

 - Who are my viewers?